regular-pv/smt2/README.md

 It can be used to create your own SMT-LIB compliant solver, or to interact with existing solvers.

+There is still some work to do to cover the whole language.
+The crate is no longer actively developed, but new features can be added on demand.
+If some part of the language you need is not handled, please open an issue.
+New contributions are welcome.

 ## License

 Licensed under either of